-Age-Related Macular Degeneration

-Choroidal neovascularization is categorized as classic or occult.
+Age-Related Macular Degeneration - Verteporfin Photodynamic Therapy vs PlaceboChoroidal neovascularization is categorized as classic or occult.
 Classic choroidal neovascularization appears as an initial lacy pattern of hyperfluorescence followed by more irregular patterns as the dye leaks into the subretinal space.
 Occult choroidal neovascularization lacks the characteristic angiographic pattern.
 Classic choroidal neovascularization carries a worse prognosis for vision than occult choroidal neovascularization, suggesting that the proliferative response that obscures new vessels may also favorably alter the clinical course of age-related macular degeneration.